-- Table 1 provides a brief description of the Websense filtering components.
-This table groups the components into core (included in a standard deployment) and optional. - Table 2, on page 14, provides a brief description of the Websense reporting components.
+- ◆ Table 1 provides a brief description of the Websense filtering components.
+This table groups the components into core (included in a standard deployment) and optional. - ◆ Table 2, on page 14, provides a brief description of the Websense reporting components.

 Review these descriptions to better understand the interaction between components.
-See Table 3, on page 18, and Table 4, on page 23, for information on the operating system versions needed to run these components.
+See Table 3, on page 18, and Table 4, on page 24, for information on the operating system versions needed to run these components.

 Certain integrations include Websense plug-ins.
-These are discussed in Table 9, on page 44.
+These are discussed in Table 9, on page 45.

-Table 1 Websense Components Component Definition Core Components Policy Database Stores global Websense software settings (configured in Websense Manager) and policy information (including clients, filters, and filter components). • Is installed in the background with Policy Broker. • Settings specific to a single Policy Server instance are stored separately.
+Table 1 Websense Components Component Definition Core Components Policy Database Stores global Websense software settings (configured in Websense Manager) and policy information (including clients, filters, and filter components) Is installed in the background together with Policy Broker • Settings specific to a single Policy Server instance are stored separately.
 In multiple Policy Server environments, a single Policy Database holds policy and general configuration data for multiple Policy Servers.
-Policy Broker Manages requests from Websense components for policy and general configuration information stored in the Policy Database.
-Policy Server Identifies and tracks the location and status of other Websense components.
-Logs event messages for Websense components. • Stores configuration information specific to a single Policy Server instance.
-Communicates configuration data to Filtering Service for use in filtering Internet requests.
-Policy and most configuration settings are shared between Policy Servers that share a Policy Database.
+Policy Broker Manages requests from Websense components for policy and general configuration information stored in the Policy Database A deployment can have only 1 Policy Broker, which is bundled with Policy Database.
+Policy Server Identifies and tracks the location and status of other Websense components Logs event messages for Websense components Stores configuration information specific to a single Policy Server instance Communicates configuration data to Filtering Service for use in filtering Internet requests Policy and most configuration settings are shared between Policy Servers that share a Policy Database.
 Policy Server is typically installed on the same machine as Filtering Service.
 Large or distributed environments can include multiple Policy Servers.
+Each Policy Server may communicate with up to 10 Filtering Services.